 - Congress also provided special protection in the FOIA for three narrow categories of law enforcement and national security records.
 The provisions protecting those records are known as “exclusions”.
 The first exclusion protects the existence of an ongoing criminal law enforcement investigation when the subject of the investigation is unaware that it is pending and disclosure could reasonably be expected to interfere with enforcement proceedings.
 The second exclusion is limited to criminal law enforcement agencies and protects the existence of informant records when the informant's status has not been officially confirmed.
 The third exclusion is limited to the FBI and protects the existence of foreign intelligence or counterintelligence, or international terrorism records when the existence of such records is classified.
 Records falling within an exclusion are not subject to the requirements of the FOIA.
 When INTERPOL Washington responds to your request it will limit its response to those records that are subject to the FOIA.

 FOIA Requester Service Center

-INTERPOL Washington has its own FOIA Requestor Service Center (FRSC), separate from the main center at the Department of Justice.
-INTERPOL Washington's FRSC serves as the central location for a FOIA requestor to contact when seeking information regarding the status of a FOIA request and appropriate information about INTERPOL Washington's FOIA response.
+INTERPOL Washington has its own FOIA Requester Service Center (FRSC), separate from the main center at the Department of Justice.
+INTERPOL Washington's FRSC serves as the central location for a FOIA requester to contact when seeking information regarding the status of a FOIA request and appropriate information about INTERPOL Washington's FOIA response.
 The contact information for the INTERPOL Washington staff member responsible for FOIA requests is: